What to know about the week ahead for Buffalo Niagara business

 Five reads from Buffalo Next:

-3. The local housing market is still going strong, although it has started to show signs that it's cooling down from its red-hot status of last year.
+3. The local housing market is still going strong, although it has started to show signs that it is cooling down from its red-hot status of last year.

 4. At Moog, a homegrown company takes off: With good-paying jobs, strong customer connections and technical expertise, Moog's operations are the type of manufacturing that the region's business recruiters are eager for more of.